abdulkaeum/abdulkaeum/README.md

 ## Hi 👋

-I'm Abdul, a PHP Laravel developer based in Birmingham, UK. <br>
+I'm Abdul, a Junior Backend Developer currently based in Birmingham, UK soon to relocate to Manchester. <br>
 I've developed bespoke solutions for the events and exhibitions industry focusing on client data management.
 <br>

 🔨 I love solving problems!
 I like to take a problem and break it up into smaller pieces and tackle each one at a time. <br>
 🖥️ A bit like playing a computer game!
 It's fun.<br>

-🌱 I’m currently learning TDD.
+🌱 I’m currently learning about TDD and SOLID principles.
 It's super useful in the long run for your projects.
 I'd put it - Let the tests write your development.<br>
 ⚡ I enjoy being a <sup>php artisan, tinker</sup>ing and creating features ultimately helping people get things done faster.<br>
 🔭 Below are some projects that I'm currently working on focusing with Laravel / PHP. <br>
   -  <a href="https://github.com/abdulkaeum/import_export_data">Import / export data using job batching and maatwebsite/excel</a> (in progress)